nikhilwani/nikhilwani.github.io/index.md

 I'll be starting as a Member of Technical Staff III (Machine Learning Engineer) -->

-Update: I'll be joining [VMware](https://www.linkedin.com/company/vmware) in Palo Alto, CA (Stanford Research Park) this Fall as part of their Propel Program!
+Update: I'll be joining [VMware](https://www.linkedin.com/company/vmware) in Palo Alto, CA (Stanford Research Park) this Fall 22 as part of their Propel Program (Machine Learning Engineer II)!
 Looking forward! :)

 Thank you for stopping by.
 I am a second-year CS graduate student in the [honors program](https://www.cs.usc.edu/academic-programs/masters/cs_ms_honors/) at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
 I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
 My work currently achieves state-of-the-art on three NLP-ML shared tasks: 1.
 Complex phrase detection, 2.
 Complex word detection and 3.
 Grammatical sentence correctness detection, encapsulated for the eventual goal of Lexical Simplification.